timvandam/sqt/doc/Lecture 1 - Introduction to Software Testing.md

 returns the right thing using **assertions**.
 Examples in `JUnit` are *assertTrue*, *assertEquals*, *assertFalse*.
 Examples in `Jest` are *toBe*, *toThrow*, *toBeFalsy*.

-Testing frameworks generally also allow you to manipulate your testing environment using methdos that will run before or after each/all tests.
+Testing frameworks generally also allow you to manipulate your testing environment using methods that will run before or after each/all tests.
 In `JUnit` this is done with annotations (`@BeforeAll`, `@BeforeEach`, `@AfterAll`, `@AfterEach`).

 An example that uses `Jest` can be found [here](/src/roman).